yuky2020/CSaP-Project/README.md

 # CSaP Project: A AudioMessagge sharing app that using Server-Client

-Tested on ArchLinux
+Tested on ArchLinux.

+## Features

-Use PortAudio library (insted of Alsamixer or Pulseaudio ones) for better compatibility
+Use PortAudio library (insted of Alsamixer or Pulseaudio ones) for better compatibility.

+Auto-crop silence in the message by analyzing peek frequency.

+Huge use of semaphore and parent-child processes(use POSIX semaphore insted of system five one)..

 ## Metadata Server (MDS)